F1 2026: Barcelona-Catalunya Grand Prix Preview and Predictions

 Alpine on the rise

-Alpine are now sitting in fifth place, two points clear of Racing Bulls and 20 points clear of Haas.
-Colapinto qualified in the top 10 in Canada and finished a strong sixth while Gasly qualified in the top 10 in Monaco and finished sixth.
-The Alpine have a clear edge in competitiveness over the likes of Williams and Haas and are in competition with Racing Bulls on most weekends for the final couple of points places.
-The Barcelona track has been one where Alpine have generally managed to get on the board to score a decent haul of points and the French team will be looking for another strong weekend in Spain.
+Alpine are now fifth in the Constructors’ standings, two points clear of Racing Bulls and 20 points clear of Haas.
+Franco Colapinto qualified in the top ten in Canada and finished a strong sixth, while Gasly qualified in the top ten in Monaco and finished sixth, showcasing Alpine’s clear edge in terms of competitiveness over the likes of Williams and Haas, while also being able to take on Racing Bulls on most weekends for the final couple of points places.

 F1 Barcelona-Catalunya Grand Prix 2026: Race details